SUPLA/supla-device/extras/examples/linux/README.md

 additionally you can define `expiration_time_sec` parameter.
 If last modification time of a file is older than `expiration_time_sec` then this source will be considered as invalid. `expiration_time_sec` is by default set to 10 minutes.
+In order to disable time expiration check, please set `expiration_time_sec` to 0.
 2. `Cmd` - use Linux command line as an input.
 Command is provided by `commonad` field.